stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 4. Social and work collaboration tools
 5. Mutual trust, positivity, recognition and commitment

-## new thinking on working remotely
+## working remotely needs a key ingredient

 To make working remotely both **effective** and **sustainable**, employees need one more thing: